Actions

 Generally the only thing you need to check is "If the content has changed" and enter a percent.
 You may need to come back here and adjust the number if Toolfish is reporting the page is updated too much, or fails to notify you when content has changed.

-If Time or date has changed - this is good for sites that are hand updated rather than dynamically created on the fly.
+If time or date has changed - this is good for sites that are hand updated rather than dynamically created on the fly.
 Toolfish will tell you the exact dates when comparing which can be handy.

 Note: You can enter more than one phrase using a comma to separate them.
 If any of the phrases are found the page will be triggered.
 Example: "Seth Robinson,Toolfish,Dink Smallwood" - Make sure you don't include extra unwanted spaces around the commas.